 5th Circuit withdraws opinion in which Trump appointee criticized lawyer for appeal to gay bias

-Judge James Ho wrote.
+Judge James Ho.
 Photo from the 5th U.S. Circuit Court of Appeals.

 An appeals court has withdrawn an opinion in which a Trump judicial appointee added a footnote criticizing a Mississippi lawyer for appearing to appeal to gay prejudice.